yannickjemmely/Mida/README.md

 <br><br>

 ## Introduction
-Mida is a JavaScript framework for trading financial assets such as stocks, crypto, forex or commodities.
-It is designed to provide a solid and scalable environment for creating trading bots, indicators, market analysis tools or just trading applications depending on use cases.
+Mida is the TypeScript framework for trading financial assets such as stocks, crypto, forex or commodities.
+It is designed to provide a solid, versatile and platform-neutral environment for creating trading bots, indicators, market analysis tools or just trading applications depending on use cases.

 Join the community on [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida) to get help you with your first steps.